Not taking full advantage of tax breaks

 Avoiding stock market risk increases other types of risk, like the possibility of outliving your money.

 "You shouldn't think of short-term (certificates of deposit) and others as being risk-free assets.
 If you invest in CDs, you may have a guaranteed return of capital; but you don't have what is arguably more important, which is a guaranteed return on capital," says Webb.

 Then there are the investors who follow the herd as the market is going up, investing in hot sectors on a whim, often taking on more risk than they might otherwise.

 "It's not only being too aggressive, but not having a whole plan.
 When the market is going up, they take on too much risk for their investment profile.
 (Then) when the market pulls back their accounts, (they) see a decline and they go to cash without a plan on when to get back in," says Christopher Zeches, CFP professional and managing partner of Zeches Wealth Management.

 In a similar vein, there are savers who manage to sock away money, but never come up with an investing plan.

 Retirement is a gradual process that involves some planning.
 Ideally, people begin to transition their portfolio into retirement mode years before they actually retire.

 Throughout their career, workers have lots of time to save money and wisely invest in a range of assets.
 As retirement nears, the mix of investments needs to change, moving away from growth in accumulation toward a distribution and preservation stage.

+Investors should rebalance their portfolio to make sure their risk tolerance matches their age and timeline to retirement.
 That usually means scaling back equity exposure and increasing the amount of bonds in the portfolio.